sanchitmonga22/AllInVault/docs/opinion_extraction.md

    - Processing full episode transcripts can be resource-intensive
    - The LLM prompt can become very large as more opinions are accumulated
    - Consider limiting context size for very large opinion collections
+   - The max_opinions_per_episode setting can be adjusted based on episode length

 2. **Error Handling**:
    - The system gracefully handles failures in opinion extraction
    - If the LLM returns invalid JSON, the system attempts to recover
    - Episodes with failed extraction are marked but do not halt the pipeline
+   - Rate limit handling includes automatic retries with exponential backoff

 3. **Extensibility**:
    - The system can be extended to use different LLM providers
    - The opinion model can be enhanced with additional fields
    - New relationship types can be added to track different opinion connections
+   - The max_opinions_per_episode setting is configurable